New Homes in Weymouth

 Weymouth is a 10-minute drive south along the A354 from the A35, which you can use to get to Poole and Bournemouth in around 45 minutes, depending on traffic.
 The town has a train station off Ranelagh Road, with services to Poole taking 45 minutes and another 15 minutes on to Bournemouth.
 Weymouth is also the terminus of a route from London Waterloo, which takes just over three hours.

-The Weymouth property scene
+What is the Weymouth property scene like?

 Weymouth is a relatively affordable place to live within Dorset, with average prices around 20% lower than across the rest of the county.
 It’s also cheaper than buying a house in Bournemouth or Poole.
 You can still find affordable new homes in the Hamworthy area of Poole though, as well as wonderful new houses in Dorset spots like Swanage and Wimborne.